metaspace2020/metaspace/metaspace/engine/README.md

     python scripts/run_molecule_search.py dataset_name /path/to/dataset/folder

 **/path/to/dataset/folder** should contain three files: **.imzML**, **.ibd**, **config.json**.
 Names for **.imzML** and **.ibd** files should be identical.
-Where **config.json** is a file with parameters for the molecule annotation job of a form
+Where **config.json** is a file with parameters for the molecule annotation job of the form

     {
       "inputs": {